mufurkankoc/Object-Tracking-for-Bolts-and-Nuts/README.md

 # Description
- - This repo has been created for Stroma Vision company technical interview.
+ - This repo has been created for individual training purpose
  - The bolts and nuts displayed in the video are detected with the developed software.
 (YoloV8 was preferred for modelling.)
  - The bounding boxes are drawn around these detections.
  - Each detection is tracked, counted and marked upon the object in the flowing frames.